The origins of the Troubles begin with the struggle for civil rights in Northern Ireland.

 A historian’s view:

 “Different actors in the Northern Ireland civil rights movement appear to have empathised with particular individuals in the American movement… Michael Farrell had ‘a bit of fellow-feeling for John Lewis’ and more moderate leaders like Austin Currie emphasised that ‘for everyone who drew a parallel with Che Guevara, there were hundreds who identified with Martin Luther King’.
 Derry radical Fionnbarra O Dochartaigh recalled ‘We were the underclass… the Catholic middle class might not have identified themselves with the blacks but we did’.
 Bernadette Devlin McAliskey not only read about the Black Panther Party, she went to the US and met with its leading members.”

 1. After Partition, and particularly after World War II, Catholics in Northern Ireland endured generations of discrimination, particularly in housing, voting, political representation and employment.

 2. This discrimination was perpetuated by Protestant Unionists, who maintained control of the government through restricted voting rights and gerrymandering, as well as local councils and workplaces.

 3. In the 1960s many groups, inspired by civil rights leaders and movements abroad, such as Martin Luther King in the United States, demanded equality and fairness for Catholics in Northern Ireland.

-4. The election of Terence O’Neill in 1963 promised pragmatism and reconciliation – however inequalities became more glaring when Northern Ireland was hit by a severe economic recession.
+4. The election of Terence O’Neill in 1963 promised pragmatism and reconciliation but Protestant-Catholic inequalities became glaring when Northern Ireland was hit by a severe economic recession.

 5. Various reform groups aligned in 1967 to form the Northern Ireland Civil Rights Association.
 NICRA led the struggle against discrimination in the late 1960s.
 Its members were mostly moderate Nationalists but also included liberal Protestants and radical IRA plants.